Do yourself a fava—eat some Broad Beans (Vicia faba)

 Use as a side dish or as a sauce for tagliatelle or other long pasta.

-Take approx 200g broad beans—boil until just tender.
-In a pan, gently simmer 250ml of double cream, a crushed garlic clove, salt andpepper for five minutes.
-Fry a slice of bacon oruse a slice of ham and cut into little pieces.
-(Optional—add a pinch of salt if not using).
+Take approx 200g broad beans and boil until just tender.
+In a pan, gently simmer 250ml of double cream, a crushed garlic clove and salt and pepper for five minutes.
+Fry a slice of bacon or use a slice of ham and cut into small pieces.
+(Optional: add a pinch of salt if not using).
 Add bacon/ham and beans to cream and heat through together.
 Add handful of chopped parsley.
+Serve and enjoy!

 Broad Bean Hummus